PeterShaggyNoble/MDI-Sandbox/README.md

 ### Icon Library
 The main section of this project; a jacked up "cheatsheet" for MDI.
 Features include:
 - Build your own library by adding icons to your favourites.
-- Add your own custom icons to your library (Coming soon).
+- Add your own custom icons to your library.
 - Filter icons by keywords, categories and/or contributors.
 - Download your library, filtered icons or individual icons in a variety of formats.
 - Copy icon info such as SVG markup, path data and codepoints directly to your clipboard.